 Click here to download a copy of the news release template.

-<CITY NAME>,<PROVINCE>, May 9, 2021 – Today marks the beginning of National Police Week – a seven-day public awareness campaign that encourages new connections between police and the communities they serve.
-The theme for 2021 is “Working together to keep our communities safe” and we are celebrating our role and our pride in being an important public safety partner.
+<CITY NAME>,<PROVINCE>, May 15, 2022 – Today marks the beginning of National Police Week – a seven-day public awareness campaign that encourages new connections between police and the communities they serve.

 For further information please contact: